grandview overlook

 The other thing to do in the Sandstone area of the park is to visit the Sandstone Falls Boardwalk.

-Even though it seems like the falls overlook and boardwalk are close together, the Sandstone Falls Boardwalk is actually on the opposite side of the river and will take about 30 minutes to drive there from the Sandstone Visitor’s Center.
+Even though it seems like the falls overlook and boardwalk are close together, the Sandstone Falls Boardwalk is actually on the opposite side of the river and will take about 30 minutes to drive there from the Sandstone Visitor’s Center and Overlook.
 You’ll pass through the small village of Hinton, which can be a nice place to grab a snack or quick lunch.

 This drive has a handful of scenic points to stop at on your drive, so it could take longer depending on how long you stop.

-The Sandstone Boardwalk is technically a “hike,” but it’s really just a series of boardwalks over the falls.
-The total distance is maybe one mile.
+The Sandstone Boardwalk is technically a “hike,” but it’s just a boardwalk trail to a viewpoint of the falls.
 You’ll get some great views of the upper and lower Sandstone Falls.

 10. Kaymoor Miners Trail